pydata/pydata-cookbook/papers/scipy/scipy.rst

 Apply a FIR filter
 ------------------

-To apply a FIR filter to a signal, we use one of the convolution functions available in NumPy or SciPy, such as ``scipy.signal.convolve``.
+To apply a FIR filter to a signal, we can use ``scipy.signal.lfilter`` with the denominator set to the scalar 1, or we can use one of the convolution functions available in NumPy or SciPy, such as ``scipy.signal.convolve``.
 For a signal :math:`\{x_{_0}, x_{_1}, \ldots, x_{_{S-1}}\}` of finite length :math:`S`, Eq. (:ref:`eq-fir-filter`)
 doesn't specify how to compute the result for :math:`n < M`.